 - Some cheap heaters might lack the auto turn off feature when tipped over

-All these present a risk of fire and can turn out to dangerous in any office environment.
+All these present a risk of fire and can turn out to be dangerous in any office environment.

 Hidden fire cleanup hazards